 Join Women of Steel

 We are continually adding to our list of contact people.
-If you are interested in receiving updates and information about the Women’s Committee activities and events or if you have any questions or comments or suggestions about Women of Steel, please feel free to contact myself, (firstname.lastname@example.org) or any of the Steering Committee Members with your e-mail address and we will keep you posted!
+If you are interested in receiving updates and information about the Women’s Committee activities and events or if you have any questions or comments or suggestions about Women of Steel, please feel free to contact the Women of Steel committee chair firstname.lastname@example.org or any of the Steering Committee Members with your e-mail address and we will keep you posted!

 International Women’s Day